ShelbyG2/ShelbyG2/README.md

 ## 👨‍💻 About Me

-- 🚀 Currently focused on **React** development and modern web technologies
+- 🚀 Currently focused on **Mobile** development and modern native technologies
 - 🌱 Passionate about building responsive, user-friendly web applications
-- 🔍 Always exploring new technologies and best practices in web development
+- 🔍 Always exploring new technologies and best practices in software development
 - 💡 Enjoy solving complex problems with elegant solutions

 ## 📊 GitHub Analytics